A Parallel-in-Time Combination Method for Parabolic Problems: A parallel-in-time combination method

 \section{A parallel-in-time combination method}

 In the following, we exploit the additional level of parallelization in the temporal component provided by the multigrid reduction-in-time scheme of \texttt{XBraid} in the context of the combination method and with our domain decomposition method for each of the subproblems arising there.
 There are two prominent approaches: On the one hand, multigrid reduction-in-time can be used at the sparse grid level, resulting in a single global parallelization of time.
 On the other hand, multigrid reduction-in-time can be applied within the combination method, i.e.\ it can be used to parallelize time for each subproblem of the combination method independently.
-Both approaches are described below.
+In the following we will focus on the latter, since it allows, compared to the former, fine-grained control of the time step sizes for each subproblem mostly independently of each other with only loose coupling at the recombination step.
+This enables more temporal parallelism due to the fact that each subproblem can be parallelized independently.
+Additionally, the multigrid reduction-in-time on the subproblem level permits the use of a subproblem queue, i.e.\ between each of the recombination steps the subproblem solutions can be computed in any order, yielding independent compute tasks.
+This also allows the use of compute hardware with less compute capabilites, since the independent subproblem tasks can be managed by a job scheduling system such as SLURM (\cite{Jette2002}).
+In contrast to this, the naive global multigrid reduction-in-time approach produces one large compute task, however with the ability to recombine at any point in time.